Revenant-Systems-LLC/IshtarAI-Chatbot/README.md

 3. Set up a `.env` file with your `GOOGLE_API_KEY` and Redis connection details.
 4. Run the Flask application: `python app.py`.
 5. Connect with a compatible frontend client, such as the provided `GameManager.cs` in a Unity project.

+## Architectural History & Post-Mortem

+This project has a detailed development history, including a strategic pivot from an experimental V3.0 'Trinity' architecture back to the current, stable V2.5 core.
+The full timeline, design decisions, and strategic analysis of this evolution are documented in the **[Architectural Development Journal](ARCHITECTURE.md)**.